trinker/sentimentr/README.md

 The accuracy of an algorithm weighs heavily into the decision as to what approach to take in sentiment detection.
 I have selected algorithms/packages that stand out as fast and/or accurate to perform benchmarking on actual data.
-Both **syuzhet** and **sentimentr** provide multiple dictionaries with a general algorithm to compute sentiment scores. **syuzhet** provides 4 approaches while **sentimentr** provides 2, but can be extended easily using the 4 dictionaries from the **syuzhet** package. **meanr** is a very fast algorithm.
+The **syuzhet** package provides multiple dictionaries with a general algorithm to compute sentiment scores.
+Likewise, **sentimentr** uses a general algorithm but uses the **lexicon** package's dictionaries. **syuzhet** provides 4 dictionaries while **sentimentr** uses **lexicon**'s 9 dictionaries and can be extended easily other dictionaries including the 4 dictionaries from the **syuzhet** package. **meanr** is a very fast algorithm.
 The follow visualization provides the accuracy of these approaches in comparison to Stanford's **Java** based implementation of sentiment detection.
 The